Terrahawks

 Terrahawks is a 1980s British science fiction television series created by Gerry Anderson and Christopher Burr for London Weekend Television.
 The series was Anderson's first in over a decade to use puppets for its characters, and also his last.
 Anderson's previous puppet-centric TV series included Thunderbirds and Captain Scarlet and the Mysterons.

 Set in the year 2020, the series follows the adventures of the Terrahawks, a taskforce responsible for protecting Earth from invasion by a group of extraterrestrial androids led by Zelda.
 Like Anderson's previous puppet series, futuristic vehicles and technology featured prominently in each episode.

 Premise

 The series is set in the year 2020, after an alien force has destroyed NASA's Mars base and Earth is under threat.
 A small organisation, The Terrahawks, is set up to defend the planet.
 From Hawknest, their secret base in South America, they develop sophisticated weapons to prepare for the battles to come.

-Terrahawks was less straight-laced than any of Anderson's previous series, featuring a wry, tongue-in-cheek humour as well as dramatic jeopardy.
-The ensemble cast, with each member assigned a vehicle, had many similarities with Anderson's Thunderbirds, while the alien invasion plot was reminiscent of Captain Scarlet and the Mysterons and the live action UFO.
+Terrahawks was less strait-laced than any of Anderson's previous series, featuring a wry, tongue-in-cheek humour as well as dramatic jeopardy.